100+ video editing terms you need to know

 High-Definition Media Interface (HDMI)

-A high-definition media interface is a connector that carries HD video and audio data to a television.
+High-Definition Media Interface is a connector that carries HD video and audio to a monitor.

-A hot shoe is a mounting point for microphones or flashes on top of a camera.
+A hot shoe is a cleat for mounting microphones or flashes on top of a camera.

 I